Paraianu-Remus/Piano/README.md

 Use z, x, c, v, b, n and m for White Keys

 Use s, d, g, h and j for Black Keys

+Press Record button to start recording your song then press it again to stop recording.
+Play button will appear after you recorded your song.